flatrapp/documentation/presentation.md

 ----

-- completely pure functional language
+- Completely pure functional language
-- strong typesystem
+- Strong typesystem
-- compiles to JavaScript
+- Compiles to JavaScript
-- extremly fast
+- Extremly fast
-- very similar to Haskell
+- Very similar to Haskell

 ----

 Benefits of using `Elm`

-- if it compiles, it works!
+- If it compiles, it works!
-- a function with the same input will produce the same output
+- A function with the same input will produce the same output
-- build the HTML with Elm functions
+- Build the HTML with Elm functions
-- immutable state handling
+- Immutable state handling
-- clear and obvious data flow
+- Clear and obvious data flow

 ----